-Migrant Parents Face Major Obstacles Before They Can Regain Custody Of Children
+Migrant Parents Face Major Obstacles Before They Can Regain Custody Of Their Children

 But the reunion was bittersweet because Gonzalez can't take her children home.
 At least, not yet.

-A federal judge has order the Trump administration to reunite roughly 2000 migrant children with their parents before the end of the month.
-However, immigrant advocates say the government is in no hurry to release parents from immigration detention or to help those who are released regain custody of their children.
+A federal judge has ordered the Trump administration to reunite roughly 2,000 migrant children with their parents before the end of the month.
+However, immigrant advocates say the government is in no hurry to release parents from immigration detention or help those who are released regain custody of their children.

 Jose Orochena, Gonzalez's lawyer, says he represents a dozen parents who say they were also separated from their children.
-The Office of Refugee Resettlement, which is charged with caring for those children, won't release the them to sponsors — even biological parents — without a background check.
+The Office of Refugee Resettlement, which is charged with caring for those children, won't release them to sponsors — even biological parents — without a background check.

 ORR says it's trying to protect children.

-But Orochenca says there's no reason it should take two months to collect fingerprints and inspect an apartment.
+But Orochena says there's no reason it should take two months to collect fingerprints and inspect an apartment.

 "It's so much red tape," said Orochena.
-"I mean, c'mon, how is it that we can send rocket ships into outer space and we can't reunite families here?," he asked.
+"I mean, c'mon, how is it that we can send rocket ships into outer space and we can't reunite families here?" he asked.

 That Gonzalez has made it even this far is remarkable.
-Dozens of people she'd never met helped drive her across the country from Arizona to New York.
+Dozens of people she had never met helped drive her across the country from Arizona to New York.

-She heard about Gonzalez and her children from a story on member station WNYC.
+The effort to get her to New York started with Julie Schwietert Collazo, who heard about Gonzalez and her children in a story on member station WNYC.

 In just a few days, Schwietert Collazo raised enough money to pay Gonzalez's bond and get her out of immigration detention.